 The outsole sticks to slippery surfaces with temperature-sensitive lugs but reaches its limit on icy sidewalks (like all our contenders).
-The interior is slippery and cozy, provided exceptional all-day comfort.
+The interior is roomy and toasty, providing exceptional all-day comfort.
 For a reasonable price of $140, this winter boot is one of our favorites.
 Wear it around town or on a light trail hike.
-If you're looking for a versatile winter boot this winter, the North Face Shellista II Mid rocks it!
+If you're looking for a versatile winter boot this winter, the North Face Shellista II Mid is one of our faves!

 Read review: North Face Shellista II Mid